ronit-kaushal/ronit-kaushal.github.io/README.md

 # Analytics Portfolio - Ronit Kaushal

 Welcome to my analytics portfolio.
-This repository serves as a **central index** for my end-to-end data analytics projects across **SQL, Python, Power BI, and business analytics**.
+This repository serves as a **central index** for my end-to-end data analytics and business intelligence projects across **SQL, Python, Power BI, and operational analytics**.

-Each project is maintained in its **own dedicated repository** to reflect real-world analytics workflows and version control practices.
+Each project is maintained in its **own dedicated repository** to reflect real-world analytics workflows, modular design, and version control best practices.

 ---